 They gained media attention from major outlets.
 With the help of volunteers from AXA, an insurance company, and the Urban Management Agency, ITDP made the temporary changes permanent, widening sidewalks, reducing pedestrian crossing length, installing speed humps, and adding bollards.
 ITDP plans to work with the new administration to scale up the project and implement it in other schools, while also working with the US Centers for Disease Control and Prevention to conduct conflict analysis, assessing near misses before and after interventions.

 At an August 28, 2018 meeting with the FIA Foundation and the Inter-American Development Bank, they launched their report detailing the successful pilot Vision Zero for Youth project.
 The report, “ Vision Zero for Youth: Making streets safer one school at a time” outlines successes and challenges, and can be used as a model to replicate and scale the project elsewhere.
 They also launched a report evaluating Vision Zero in the city to provide guidance to the new administration on continuing and improving the initiative.

-Learning from National Center for Safe Routes to School, ITDP now uses Walk to School Day to continue momentum behind Vision Zero for Youth.
-The one-day event can increase the number of students who walk or bike to school long after the day of the event.
+Learning from National Center for Safe Routes to School, ITDP now uses Walk to School Day to not only continue momentum behind Vision Zero for Youth, but also attract funding and political attention.
+Simply asking elected officials to walk to school with children can open their eyes to the daily dangers students face.
+Such powerful event, described in this info sheet, can increase the number of students who walk or bike to school long after the day of the event.
 In the US, over half of the events have led to permanent changes in communities.

-Both organizations are committed to sharing knowledge among cities to help Vision Zero for Youth gain momentum worldwide.
+The network continues to grow.
 Bogotá has recently become the first city in South America to sign on to the initiative.
 With a goal of zero fatalities for youth since the city started implementing Vision Zero, it is working in 2200 school zones to implement speed management.